Digital Photo + Photo Code

 - Acceptance guarantee coverage

-Users searching where they can get a passport photo are usually making a route decision, not asking for another generic rule page.
-This page compares online-from-home, shop, booth, supermarket, and counter-style options so they can pick the cleanest route for their application.
+Users searching where they can get a passport photo are usually deciding where to pay today, not asking for another generic rule page.
+This page compares online-from-home, shop, booth, supermarket, and counter-style options so they can choose the cleanest route before they travel or buy the wrong output.

-You can get a passport photo online from home, from a shop, at a booth, in some supermarkets, or through a counter-style route such as the Post Office, but the best option depends on whether your application is digital-first, print-first, or still needs a local errand.
+You can get a passport photo online from home, from a shop such as Boots or Timpson, at a booth, in supermarkets such as Tesco, ASDA, or Morrisons, or through a counter-style route such as the Post Office, but the best option depends on whether your application is digital-first, print-first, or only feels local because the route is still unclear.

 Independent route-comparison page.
 It is designed to help users choose the right workflow before they pay, not to imitate any retailer or official service.